- Posted by: Valerie Vaz MP

-At page 111 of the Report, 63% said they not satisfied with their experience with the system and at Page 112, 61% of respondents said they did not feel the planning process was fair.
+At page 111 of the Report, 63% said they were not satisfied with their experience with the system and at Page 112, 61% of respondents said they did not feel the planning process was fair.

 The Minister will have heard the story of Narrow Lane at the Adjournment debate.

 The Site Allocation Document (SAD) is a document of how land will be used in Walsall.
-There was extensive consultation and it was approved by a Planning Inspector in 2019, including identified sites that can be developed and a site for Gypsy, Roma & Travellers (GRT).
+There was extensive consultation and it was approved by a Planning Inspector in 2019, including identifying sites that can be developed and a site for Gypsy, Roma & Travellers (GRT).

 Without any notice, without any consultation, the Cabinet of Walsall Council decided that Narrow Lane out of the blue -would be designated as the transit site.